Line picking algorithms

 The algorithm treats peaks in the ping data as candidates for the bottom echo.
 A peak is any contiguous series of samples with magnitude greater than the Peak threshold.
 Because the data contains noise, the definition of contiguous is relaxed by the Maximum dropout value.
 A peak can include any number of groups of samples below the Peak threshold, but the number of samples in any one group is less than or equal to Maximum dropout.

 At various stages of the algorithm, the peak maximum and the Minimum peak asymmetry are considered.
 The rise side is defined as those samples closest to the transducer between the peak maximum and the Peak threshold.
 The decay side is defined by samples (in the same interval) on the other side of the peak maximum.
-Minimum peak asymmetry represents of the rise gradient to the decay gradient of the candidate peak.
+Minimum peak asymmetry represents the ratio of the rise gradient to the decay gradient of the candidate peak.
 Candidate peaks that have a ratio less than the Minimum peak asymmetry are rejected.

 From left to right, the diagrams above show: